dotnet/AspNetCore.Docs/aspnetcore/getting-started/index.md

 # [Linux](#tab/linux)

-  See the documentation for your Linux distribution on how to trust the HTTPS development certificate
+  See the documentation for your Linux distribution on how to trust the HTTPS development certificate.

 ---